benlansdell/mabetask1_ml/README.md

 pip install -e .
 ```

+## How to run

+1. Extract pose info from a h5 DLC file, save in a format the MABE competition understands.
+DONE
+2. Run 0_basic_data_formatting.py to format this file for ML.
+DONE
+3. Run 1_deep_learning_stacking.py to run inference of previously trained network and extract deep learning prediction features.
+DONE
+4. Run 2_feature_engineering_stacking.py to use these features along with other previously trained ML features to create final feature set of hand-crafted features along with DL and classic ML prediction features.
+DONE
+5. Finally, run a previously trained XGB model on all of these features.
+DONE
+6. Perform some final tweaks (e.g. filter predictions with a HMM).
+DONE

+After we have the predictions:
+* Extract from test prediction dictionary, per video.
+Have to link our silly md5 key to the video...
+* Make a video that displays the prediction for each frame
+* If time: load in BORIS data and compare performance

+We want to compare these predictions to hand-collected annotations.

-## The basic approach
+## The ML approach

-The idea is a combination of a 1DCNN deep learning model (based on baseline code), whose output probabilities are used as input for more classical ML approaches, alongside a set of handcrafted features.
+The idea is a combination of a 1DCNN deep learning model, whose output probabilities are used as input for more classical ML approaches, alongside a set of handcrafted features.
 In more detail:

 1. Generate predictions of a 1DCNN neural network, using the set of distances between all key-points as input to the network, rather than the raw positions.
 Predictions are made through a 5-fold cross validation prediction procedure.
 Denote the predicted probabilities $X_{CNN}$.
 2. Generate a set of handcrafted features based on the MARS model [1].
 Denote the handcrafted features $X_{HC}$.
 3. Through a separate 5-fold cross validation prediction procedure, generate predictions of a set of basic ML models, trained on $[X_{CNN}, X_{HC}]$.
 Call the prediction of these models a new set of features, $X_{ML}$.
 4. Train an XGB model on the features $[X_{CNN}, X_{HC}, X_{ML}]$.
 5. Perform some final tweaks of the output of the XGB model to finalize predictions.

-A more detailed description can be found in `MABE_challenge_writeup.pdf`

-## Running the pipeline

-All the commands to go from downloading the data to submitting the final predictions are detailed in `pipeline.sh`

 ## References